Smooth one-dimensional topological field theories are vector bundles with connection: Abstract

 \section{Abstract}

-We prove that smooth 1-dimensional topological field theories over a manifold are the same as vector bundles with connection.
+We prove that smooth 1-dimensional topological field theories over a manifold are equivalent to vector bundles with connection.
 The main novelty is our definition of the smooth 1-dimensional bordism category, which encodes \emph{cutting} laws rather than \emph{gluing} laws.
-We make this idea precise through a smooth generalization of Rezk's complete Segal spaces.
-With such a definition in hand, we analyze the category of field theories using a combination of descent, a smooth version of the 1-dimensional cobordism hypothesis, and standard differential geometric arguments.
+We make this idea precise through a smooth version of Rezk's complete Segal spaces.
+With such a definition in hand, we analyze the category of field theories using a combination of descent, a smooth version of the 1-dimensional cobordism hypothesis, and standard differential-geometric arguments.